18.1 – All hail the king of Forex

 |Strike Price Interval||0.005||0.005||0.50|

-All near month contracts will expire 2 days prior to the last trading day of the month at 12.30 PM and will be settled at the final settlement price.
+All near-month contracts will expire 2 days before the last trading day of the month at 12.30 PM and will be settled at the final settlement price.

 |RBI Reference Rate||65.2261||79.5041||89.7055||0.6107|